adamxjohns/MIDS_capstone/README.md

  ![Data Structure](/JPGs/data_structure.png)

- Looking at FVC over time, the data follows a mostly downward trend, however it's important to note that if fluctuates up and down depending on the week.
+ Looking at FVC over time, the data follows a mostly downward trend, however it's important to note that it fluctuates up and down depending on the week.
 Additionally, not all patients reached the end of the follow-up period with a lower FVC than baseline, meaning we can't assume a downward trend for everyone.

  ![FVC Over Time](/JPGs/FVC_per_wk.png)

- Number of observations per patient ranges between 6 and 10, with a mean of 8.8.
+ The number of observations per patient ranges between 6 and 10, with a mean of 8.8.
 Measurement intervals are not regular, meaning we don't have a common timepoint for all patients at which we can predict a single outcome value.

  Now let's examine the distribution of our tabular variables: